Selection and Composition of the Board

 Pursuant to these Guidelines, Non-Employee Directors shall strive to accumulate a specified number of Company shares.
-The suggested stock ownership level for Non-Employee Directors is expressed as a multiple of the annual cash retainer for service as a director of the Company and is converted into a number of shares that is recalculated annually until the suggested ownership level is achieved.
+The suggested stock ownership level for Non-Employee Directors is expressed as a multiple of the annual cash retainer for service as a director of the Company and is converted into a number of shares that is recalculated annually.
 The suggested multiple of such annual cash retainer is 500%. /p>

 The holdings that are to be included when measuring share ownership under these Guidelines are:

-- Shares owned outright by an Non-Employee Director, including shares owned jointly with a spouse;
+- Shares owned outright by a Non-Employee Director, including shares owned jointly with a spouse;

 - Shares held in a personal IRA or rollover IRA; and